lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 * Stream processing: focus on the real-time processing of continuous streams of data.
 (Kafka, Storm, Flink)
 * Caching: that you use to temporarily store data so it can be accessed quickly.
     * Cache eviction: If a cache is full, some data will be evicted.
 Common policy include FIFO, LIFO, LRU, MRU, LFU, RR
+    * Cache memory: According to 80/20 rule (20% data are used 80% time), we can cache 20% of data and improve 80% latency time.

 Machine learning and System Design
 Containerization and System Design: Docker and Kubernetes